Emma van der Schyff Part 2 Podcast Poster

 Watch or listen:

-The Psychology of Online Gaming.
+The Psychology of Online Gaming and Personality Type.

 In this episode, we explore the psychology of Personality, Archetypes and Self-Perception in online video game playing.